xenomeno/Short-Corridor/README.md

 ![](ShortCorridor/ShortCorridor_Figure13_2.bmp)

-I have some incosistencie with the initial values of Thetas.
+I have some incosistencies with the initial values for Thetas.
 In the book they say they can be initialized with arbitrary values, e.g. 0.
 However if I do that I get very confusing results both for REINFORCE and REINFORCE with Baseline:

 ![](ShortCorridor/Zero_Initial_Thetas_ShortCorridor_Figure13_1.bmp)

 ![](ShortCorridor/Zero_Initial_Thetas_ShortCorridor_Figure13_2.bmp)

 To get the proper results I had to initialize Theta to correspond to Epsilon-Greedy policy.
-This can be achieved by taking into account that the estimates are:
+This can be achieved by taking into account that using action preferences:

         Probability(LEFT)  = e^Theta[1] / (e^Theta[1] + e^Theta[2])
         Probability(RIGHT) = e^Theta[2] / (e^Theta[1] + e^Theta[2])